 by Texas Homesteader ~

 How about giving plain ole spaghetti a facelift?
-How about a taco theme for a little Mexican flair?
+How about giving it a taco theme for a little Mexican flair?

 It sounded good to me.
 So I decided to give a taco-styled spaghetti idea a try.